 Follow the Stars & Bronze Tribute Trail

-The Stars & Bronze Tribute Trail offers a self-guided journey through each town in Pottawattamie County, encouraging you to get outdoors, explore the county’s beauty, and honor the veterans and first responders whose service helped preserve the freedoms we celebrate today.
+The Stars & Bronze Tribute Trail offers a self-guided journey through each town in Pottawattamie County, encouraging you to get outdoors and honor those whose service helped preserve the freedoms we celebrate today.

-Since 2007, communities throughout the county have raised funds to ensure every town features an Eagles of Honor—a hand-crafted bronze eagle sculpture honoring all military veterans and their families.
-Each eagle is unique, offering its own interpretation of honor and sacrifice.
-These powerful sculptures were created by Neola, Iowa artist Russell Christensen.
+Since 2007, communities throughout the county have raised funds to ensure every town features a unique Eagle of Honor (created by Russell Christensen).
 Visitors can explore the names and locations of all statues through the Eagle of Honor listing!

 In Chautauqua Park in Oakland, the Pottawattamie Freedom Rock honors four local veterans.
 Painted in 2017 by artist Ray “Bubba” Sorensen, the rock is part of Iowa’s statewide Freedom Rock Tour, which placed a unique commemorative artwork in each of the state’s 99 counties to honor veterans.